bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 ```
 There's no charge for data transfers within the same region, though you would still pay for the storage of the reference (about half the cost per GB of volume storage).

-## Raising utilization limit for instance
+## Raising Utilization Limit for Instance

 You *may* get an error launching the instance - something about your utilization limit for that instance being exceeded.
 This happens because for some instance types, Amazon automatically sets a limit of 0 intances on new AWS accounts.
 I believe this is done for security purposes (so that someone getting your login key can't just spin up 1000 instances to mine bitcoin at your expense).
 If you run into this error, it's fairly easy to request a limit increase in the support center.
 I've found that usually Amazon responds to these requests in a few hours.